mihaimazareanu/Mihai-Mazareanu/README.md

 - tools for front-end development
 - tools for back-end development
 - how to create APIs
-- learn everythingn there is to know about REACT.
+- learn everythingn there is to know about REACT